 QoS 0: At most once delivery-

-In this level there is no guarantee of delivery.
-Neither does the recipient acknowledge on receiving the message, nor does the sender store and re-transmit it.
+At this level, there is no guarantee of delivery.
+Neither does the recipient acknowledge receiving the message, nor does the sender store and re-transmit it.
 This requires the lowest amount of network traffic.

 QoS 1: At least once delivery-